Skip to content

 In the admin dashboard, navigate to Settings for your tenant and enable SSO:

-1. Set SSO Provider to oidc (or okta, google, microsoft).
+1. Set SSO Provider to oidc.

 2. Enter the Issuer URL — for Okta this looks like https://your-org.okta.com.